top of page

 Better Never Means Better for Everyone...

-In Margaret Atwood's novel, The Handsmaid Tale, the commander complains about how things were “before” Gilead, and suggests that what they’ve built is an improvement.
+In Margaret Atwood's novel, The Handsmaid Tale, Commander Fred Waterford complains about how things were “before” Gilead, and suggests that what they’ve built is an improvement.

 Offred, the female protagonist responds, “Better?
 I say, in a small voice.
 How can he think this is better?”
-She has lost her child, her husband, her name, and her autonomy.
-She’s constantly monitored.
-She can’t read, work, own property, or move freely.
-For her personally, everything that made her life meaningful has been stripped away.
+She's lost her child, her husband, her name, and her autonomy.
+Everything that made her life meaningful has been stripped away.

-In this world, it often means worse financially for women.
+Often in the world today, it means financially worse for women.
 A world where:

 • Women earn 81-94 cents on the dollar compared to men according to the Brookings Institute.